kodecocodes/SC_SpiroMifsud/For Instructor/script-part2.md

 TH - Conclusion
 ------------
-Thanks for watching!
-I’d like to thank Divyendu Singh for acting as tech editor--Be sure to follow him on Strava.
+Allright, that's everything I'd like to cover in this screencast.

+At this point, you should understand how to use webhooks to receive notifications of events from a web app, such as when data is updated.

 Also, speaking of webhooks...How does Captain Hook communicate with other pirates?
 Using an Ayyyyyyyye Phone!
 Until next time, thanks for tuning in!